Connect Your Netgear WiFi Router Without WPS

 Let’s walk you through setting up Netgear Wi-Fi without WPS.
 Using a browser, this technique entails manually accessing the router setup page.

-• Use the included Ethernet cable to link it to your modem (modem LAN port to router WAN port).
+- Connect it to your modem using the provided Ethernet cable (modem LAN port to router WAN port).

-• Option A: Connect your PC straight to a LAN port on the router using an Ethernet wire.
+- Option A: Use an Ethernet wire to directly connect your PC to a LAN port on the router.

 Go to the page for router configuration.

-On the linked device, use any web browser and enter the following in the address bar:
+To access the Admin Panel, use any web browser on the connected device and type the following in the address bar:

 Access the Admin Panel.